nidhal-mars/Arduino-Pedestrian-Crossing-Traffic-Light-system/README.md

 # Arduino-Pedestrian-Crossing-Traffic-Light-system
 Pedestrian crossing traffic light system : </br>
-Your task is to use an Arduino, LEDs, resistors and buttons to build a simple Traffic light system on a Breadboard, and to program its logic.
+Your task is to use an Arduino, LEDs, resistors and buttons to build a simple Traffic light system on a Breadboard, and to program its logic.</br>
+Example of mounting :

 ![alt tag](http://osoyoo.com/wp-content/uploads/2014/12/ped_traffic_light.jpg)